-From 1 January 2022, all education providers wishing to seek accreditation of podiatry programs of study will be assessed against the 2021 accreditation standards and professional capabilities.
+From 1 January 2022, all education providers wishing to seek accreditation of podiatry programs of study are being assessed against the 2021 accreditation standards and professional capabilities.

 In developing the accreditation standards, the Accreditation Committee undertook wide-ranging stakeholder consultation.
 More information about the consultation is available on the Past Accreditation consultations page.

 The National Board approved revised accreditation standards for entry-level podiatry programs on 28 July 2021.
-These standards take effect on 1 January 2022.
+These standards came into effect on 1 January 2022.

 The National Board approved revised accreditation standards for podiatric surgery programs on 28 July 2021.
-These accreditation standards take effect on 1 January 2022.
+These accreditation standards came into effect on 1 January 2022.

 On 28 July 2021, the National Board approved accreditation standards for:

-These standards take effect on 1 January 2022.
+These standards came into effect on 1 January 2022.